Types of violence within the context of domestic violence

 - Breaking possessions or punching/kicking walls

-Sexual violence is any sexual act, attempt to obtain a sexual act, self-satisfaction, against the intimate partner’s will or someone else, or other act directed against a person’s sexuality using coercion, by any person regardless of their relationship to the victim, in any setting.
-It includes any form of rape, sexual assault, sexual abuse, everyday harassment and any organized form of sexualized violence.
+Sexual violence is any sexual act, attempt to obtain a sexual act, self-satisfaction against the intimate partner’s or someone else’s will, or any other act directed against a person’s sexuality using coercion, by any person regardless of their relationship to the victim, in any setting.
+It includes any form of rape, sexual assault, sexual abuse, everyday harassment, and any organised form of sexualised violence.
 It includes every action that restricts the sexual self-determination of a person.
 Sexual violence can be a form of domestic violence as the perpetrator might be an intimate partner or a family member.

 - Pressuring them to have sex or do sexual acts when they don’t want to